Applying for or renewing a blue badge

-It usually takes around 4 weeks to process the application, as long as you have completed the claim form fully, provided a photograph along with any evidence requested and paid your £10 fee.
+It usually takes around four weeks to process the application, as long as you have completed the claim form fully, provided a photograph along with any evidence requested and paid your £10 fee.
+It might take longer than four weeks if we cannot make a decision on your application and we need you to attend a mobility assessment.
 If successful your badge will then be issued by our badge supplier to your home address by post.

 What happens when you receive my application?

 When your application form, £10 fee and evidence (if needed) is received your case will be allocated a reference number.
 We will provide this reference number to you if we need further information or if your application if rejected.
 We then check your identity, and ensure you meet the qualifying conditions.
 You badge is then sent to our national partner who produces your blue badge and posts this to your home address.

 How will you contact me if you need further information?

 We prefer to contact people by telephone, so it is important that you provide us with at least one telephone number for us to call you to discuss your application if needed.
 If we cannot contact you on the telephone we will write to you either via email (if you have provided an email address) or send a letter in the post.

 What happens if my form does not contain enough information for you to decide if I need a blue badge?

 An officer will look at your application and if there is not enough information to complete the assessment, we will contact you, usually by telephone.
 If we then still do not have enough information we could ask you to attend a mobility assessment.

 A mobility assessment is carried out when either not enough information has been provided to make the correct decision, or you disagree with our decision.
 The assessment is carried out by medical professionals.
 A report is then provided to us on how your disability affects your walking.
 We then use this to make a final decision on your application.